Progressive-Victory/client/README.md

 ### How to create interaction object

 Interaction objects are a genaric and can be used for any object the following is the example of a button interaction.
-Button interactions should be placed in the Dirctory path set in the `buttonPath`
+Button interactions should be placed in the dirctory path set in the `buttonPath`

 ```ts
 import { ButtonInteraction } from 'discord.js';